Samuel Jackson Shreds Trump’s ‘Arm The Teachers Plan’ With Gunfight Shout-Out: Twitter Slams Back

 — WetHog (@WetHog) February 23, 2018

 Some folks did agree that arming the teachers was not a good idea.
-But there were many who thought there’s not much choice left in today’s world when it comes to protecting kids in school other than defense.
-Some of the arguments against arming teachers that are seen in the replies to Jackson’s tweets brought up another scenario that could possibly occur if teachers had guns.
+However, there were many who thought there’s not much choice left in today’s world when it comes to protecting kids in school other than defense.
+Some of the arguments against arming teachers brought up another scenario that could occur if teachers had guns.

 Gotta love Samuel Jackson https://t.co/VCX044BzQj